skhussain123/OPENAISDK-TEST_PREPRATION/Prompt-&-Context-Engineering/01-s/readme.md

 ---

 ### Which is the best LLM?
 See how leading models stack up across text, image, vision, and beyond.
-This page gives you a snapshot of each Arena: https://lmarena.ai/leaderboard
+This page gives you a snapshot of each Arena:<br>
+https://lmarena.ai/leaderboard

 ---

 ### How LLM Works
-How LLMs Work: Top 10 Executive-Level Questions: https://sloanreview.mit.edu/article/how-llms-work/
+How LLMs Work: Top 10 Executive-Level Questions: <br>
+https://sloanreview.mit.edu/article/how-llms-work/